 The IR score is, in simple terms, a method for determining the relevance of the documents to specific queries.
 As such, documents with higher IR scores may rank better for those terms.

-The IR score not only applies to formatted words but also a word’s position on a page.
+The IR score applies to formatted words and a word’s position on a page.
 For example, it may give footer text less weighting.

 Concerning the Information Retrieval score (a measure of how relevant a document is to a search query), the Patent says: